-To facilitate the scientific work associated with the implementation of these measures, each Member of the Commission shall undertake:

-23 6 A. C. Reporting of information for purposes of defining the footprint In implementing paragraphs 4A and 4B, the Members of the Commission shall provide for each year, the number of vessels by gear type, size of vessels (tons), number of fishing days or days on the fishing grounds, total catch by species, and areas fished (names of seamounts) to the Secretariat.
-The Secretariat shall circulate the information received to the other Members consistent with the approved Regulations for

-Obligation No. Paragraph to be Assessed OBLIGATION 110000000 Management of Scientific Data and Information, 24 6 B. Collection of information (i) Collection of scientific information from each bottom fishing vessel operating in the western part of the Convention Area. (a) Catch and effort data (b) Related information such as time, location, depth, temperature, etc. (ii) As appropriate the collection of information from research vessels operating in the western part of the Convention Area. (a) Physical, chemical, biological, oceanographic, meteorological, etc. (b) Ecosystem surveys, (c) Seabed mapping (e.g. multibeam or other echosounder); seafloor images by drop camera, remotely operated underwater vehicle (ROV) and/or autonomous underwater vehicle (AUV). (iii) Collection of observer data Duly designated observers from the flag member shall collect information from bottom fishing vessels operating in the western part of the Convention Area.
+No. Paragra ph to be Assessed OBLIGATION 6.
+To facilitate the scientific work associated with the implementation of these measures, each Member of the Commission shall undertake: 21 6.A and management measures, Members of the Commission are to provide updated information on an annual basis.
+Reporting of information for purposes of defining the footprint Members of the Commission shall provide, for each year, the number of vessels by gear type, size of vessels (tons), number of fishing days or days on the fishing grounds, total catch by species, and areas fished (names of seamounts) to the Secretariat.
+The Secretariat shall circulate the information received to the other Members consistent with the approved Regulations for Management of Scientific Data and Information.
+To support assessments of the fisheries and refinement of conservation and management measures, Members of the Commission are to provide updated information on an annual basis.
+22 6.B Collection of information (iv) Members shall ensure each bottom fishing vessel operating in the western part of the Convention Area collects the following scientific information.
+Members shall provide the scientific information to the Secretariat. (a) Catch and effort data (b) Related information such as time, location, depth, temperature, etc. (v) As appropriate, Members should encourage the collection of information from research vessels operating in the western part of the Convention Area and provide updates to the Commission to the extent possible. (d) Physical, chemical, biological, oceanographic, meteorological, etc. (e) Ecosystem surveys. (f) Seabed mapping (e.g. multibeam or other echosounder); seafloor images by drop camera, remotely operated underwater vehicle (ROV) and/or autonomous underwater vehicle (AUV). (vi) Collection of observer data Duly designated observers from the flag member shall collect information from bottom fishing vessels operating in the western part of the Convention Area.
 Observers shall collect data in accordance with Annex 5.
 Each Member of the Commission shall submit the reports to the Secretariat in accordance with Annex 4.
 The Secretariat shall compile this information on an annual basis and make it available to the Members of the Commission.
-25 8 All vessels authorized to bottom fishing in the western part of the Convention Area shall carry an observer on board.
-1 CMM 2023-06 В FISHERIES AND PROTECTION OF VULNERABLE MARINE SYSTEMS IN THE NORTHEASTERN PACIFIC OCEAN 26 8 The Members shall provide all available information as required by the Commission for any current or historical fishing activity by their flag vessels, including the number of vessels by gear type, size of vessels (tons), number of fishing days or days on the fishing grounds, total catch by species, areas fished (names or coordinates of seamounts), and information from scientific observer programmes (see Annexes 4 and 5) to the NPFC Secretariat as soon as possible and no later than one month prior to SC meeting.
-The Secretariat will make such information available to SC.
+23 8 Observers Members shall ensure that all vessels authorized to bottom fish in the western part of the Convention Area shall carry an observer on board.
+Members shall ensure that observers are independent, impartial, and qualified to fulfill the requirements of this measure and to enhance data collection.
+An observer is deemed to be independent, impartial, and qualified if the observer: